Shehan Jayasuriya: International career

 As an all rounder, Jayasuriya made his Twenty20 International debut for Sri Lanka against Pakistan on 1 August 2015.
 He scored 40 runs off 32 balls including 3 fours and 2 sixes on his debut and took his first international wicket by bowling Shahid Afridi out.
 However, the match ended with a defeat for Sri Lanka.
 He made his One Day International debut for Sri Lanka against the West Indies on 1 November 2015, he got out for nought in his first innings, bowled by Sunil Narine.

 In August 2019, he was named in a twenty-two man squad for Sri Lanka's Test series against New Zealand.
 However, he was not named in the final fifteen-man squad for the first Test.
 He was included to the T20I series against New Zealand in September 2019.
 He played in first two T20Is with modest results.
 In the last over of second T20I, he had a collision with Kusal Mendis at the boundary line.
-Jayasuriya was running from long on, and Mendis from midwicket, in order to intercept an aerial Mitchell Santner, he tripped up by the onrushing Mendis, and sent crashing into the boundary.
-Both players picked up knee injuries and rested from the third T20I.

 In September 2019, he successfully got the spot in Sri Lanka's Twenty20 International (T20I) squad for the series against Pakistan.

 During the second ODI against Pakistan on 30 September 2019, Jayasuriya scored his maiden ODI fifty.
 He got out for 96 runs in the match.
 However, along with Dasun Shanaka, they put up a record sixth-wicket stand of 177.
 This is the highest partnership against Pakistan in ODIs.
 However, Sri Lanka lost the match by 67 runs.

 Post-Sri Lanka career

 On 8 January 2021, Jayasuriya announced his retirement from all forms of cricket in Sri Lanka.
 In June 2021, he was selected to take part in the Minor League Cricket tournament in the United States following the players' draft.
+In 2023 he joined the Seattle Orcas for the inaugural season of Major League Cricket.